Ari-43/Support-Knowledge-Base/UseAsAMod.md

 4. [Troubleshoot](#Troubleshooting) if necessary.

 ### Notes
 - If using OptiFabric on 1.18.1, [OptiFine release H4](https://optifine.net/adloadx?f=OptiFine_1.18.1_HD_U_H4.jar) must be used.
 If not, the loading screen will loop or the game with crash outright.
+- Fabric API version `0.51.1 1.18.2` to Current (As of 5/6/22) is incompatible with OptiFabric.
+If Fabric API is required by another mod, Fabric API `0.51.0 1.18.2` or below should be used.
 - If using the CurseForge launcher, that instance's mods folder should be used instead of `.minecraft/mods`.

 <hr>